jakecupani/INFM603/README.md

  - Quiz Results - Provides students a percentage score based on the number of quiz questions they answered correctly and provides them explanations for quiz questions they did not answer correctly; and
  - About - a page providing information for students, teachers, and parents on the site purpose.

-Ready for liftoff?
-T minus three, two, one: Blast Off!

 ## Planning and Design

 The project team met on a weekly basis via Zoom to discuss the website.
 Project team members also met on an ad-hoc basis via Zoom or Google Meet to discuss specific tasks.
 The project team communicated outside meetings using GroupMe.